 Intestinal Bacteria and Type 1 Diabetes

 Type 1 diabetes is a disease in which the pancreas stops producing a hormone called insulin.
 It's an autoimmune condition.
 The immune system attacks and destroys the beta cells in the pancreas, which make the insulin.
 Insulin is an important hormone because it stimulates the entry of glucose into cells.
-The cells use glucose to produce energy.
+The cells use the glucose to produce energy.

 There is evidence that in mice certain bacteria can prevent the development of type 1 diabetes.
 Researchers at The Hospital for Sick Children performed an experiment with female mice that had a high genetic risk for developing the disease.
 When the female mice were given intestinal bacteria from normal male mice early in their lives, they were strongly protected against diabetes.
 The researchers also found that the bacteria stimulated the production of a hormone inside the females' bodies that seemed to prevent an autoimmune reaction.

 It's important to be cautious about results in mice experiments and their relevance to human health.
 The results often do relate to humans, but this is not always true.
 The scientists involved in the research described above suspect that the results would be the same in humans, however.
 They also think that a difference in intestinal bacteria could at least partially explain why human females are more susceptible to autoimmune diseases, including rheumatoid arthritis, than human males.

 It's important that we don't fall into the trap of thinking that bad gut bacteria are responsible for everything that ails us and that good gut bacteria can always help us.
 The microbes in our intestine may be involved in more aspects of our health than we realize, however.

 The Hygiene Hypothesis